Stop vs limit orders: what are the types of orders in trading?

 Stops vs limits

 A stop order is an instruction to trade when the price of a market hits a specific level that is less favourable than the current price.
-If you were buying a market, this would be below the current market price, and if you were selling a market this would be above the current market price.

 On the other hand, a limit order is an instruction to trade if the market price reaches a specified level more favourable than the current price.
-If you are looking to buy a market, this will be lower than the current market price, whereas if you are looking to sell it would be higher.

 There is no reason to only use one or the other type of order – both are extremely useful tools for a trader.
 In fact, some platforms go so far as to combine both orders into a single ‘stop-limit order’.
 This would enable traders to predefine their conditions for trading, entering a trend at a certain price level and exiting the trade once they’ve taken a certain amount of profit.

 So, it is important to understand both stops and limits, and how you can use them in your trading.

 You can use stop orders to close positions and to open them, by using either a stop-loss order or a stop-entry order.

 A stop-loss order is the common term for a stop closing order – an instruction to close your position when the market value becomes less favourable than the current price.

 If you were opening a position to buy an asset, you’d place your stop-loss below the current level.
 And if you were opening a position to sell, you’d place your stop-loss above the current level.

 Let’s look at an example.
 Say you own 100 shares of a company that you bought at 370p a share.